A detailed guide for finding the best and most reliable memory cards for the Fujifilm X-Pro 3 and at the best prices.

-The X-Pro3 has dual UHS-II memory card slots.
-All the UHS-II memory cards will be fast enough for 4k video on the X-Pro3 and any U3 UHS-I card should be fine as well.
+The Fujifilm X-Pro3 has dual UHS-II memory card slots.
+All the UHS-II memory cards will be fast enough for 4k video on the X-Pro3, and any U3 UHS-I card should also be fine.

-Generally, if you’re shooting casually you won’t really notice the difference between a V90 UHS-II card and a V60 card.
-In fact, if you’re shooting JPG and using features like clarity, it will slow down the write speed significantly to the point where it won’t matter at all if you’re using a slower card due to the CPU bottleneck.
+Generally, if you’re shooting casually, you won’t really notice the difference between a V90 UHS-II card and a V60 card.
+In fact, if you’re shooting JPG and using features like clarity, the write speed will slow down significantly to the point where it won’t matter at all if you’re using a slower card due to the CPU bottleneck.

 Most photographers using the X-Pro 3 will probably be totally fine with a V60 card like the Sony Tough M card or even a good UHS-I card like the Sandisk Extreme Pro.